ShonBurgundy/pizza-parlor/README.md

 ## Description

 * This will program will let you order a pizza with custom toppings and size then return with a price accordingly.
+It displays the use of constructors and prototypes.

 ## Setup

-* In the terminae, type 'git clone https://github.com/ShonBurgundy/pizza-parlor.git'
+* In the terminal, type 'git clone https://github.com/ShonBurgundy/pizza-parlor.git'

 * Enter the directory, with 'cd pizza-parlor'

+* Type 'open index.html'

+* Voila, order up!

 ## Known Bugs